MiragianCycle/OVIWrite/README.md

 Essentially, these two talks served as early demos of OVIWrite versions 0.1 and 0.2.
 However, I used a combination of Vim and NeoVim during these talks.
 This was because I couldn't get the some Vim-specific plugins to work with NeoVim, a problem that I have since solved.

 The config is now entirely built with Lua, following the modular structure of LazyVim.

 I consider this version 0.4 (Dec 11th 2023)

+I currently run this version of OVIWrite on my Mac (MacOS Sonoma 14.1.2), Linux (popOS 22.04), and Android 12 (OxygenOS 12.1 on a OnePlus 7T).

 ## ⌨️  IWE